-The project has also been greatly aided by five undergraduate students.
+The project has also been greatly aided by seven undergraduate students.
 During Fall 2011, the database was maintained by Hazel Mehta, who completed the work as part of Purdue’s Margo Katherine Wilke Undergraduate Research Internship Program.
 During Spring 2012, the database was maintained by Kourtney Freiburger and Michael Lockman, who completed the work as part of the Dammon Dean’s Scholar grant program in Purdue’s College of Liberal Arts Honors Program.
-During the 2012-13 academic year, the database work was completed by Hannah Campbell and Hannah Reed as part of the Margo Katherine Wilke Undergraduate Research Internship Program.
+During the 2012-13 academic year, the database work was completed by Kelsey Campbell and Hannah Reed as part of the Margo Katherine Wilke Undergraduate Research Internship Program, followed by Diana Gingerich and Ryan Buss during the 2013-14 academic year, Dustin Meyer during the 2014-15 school year, Lukas Plank and Megan Ferguson during the 2015/16 school year, and Megan Ferguson again during the 2016/17 school year.
 These students have also helped me to think about the site from the perspective of undergraduate students, aiding me with site design in the early stages.

 This sort of Web work is expensive but I have been fortunate to have the support of a number of funding sources.
 The expense of BRANCH’s creation, design and upkeep have been covered by a Center for Undergraduate Instructional Excellence grant to me at Purdue, funds from the Dean of the College of Liberal Arts at Purdue, support from Purdue’s English Department, an Entrepreneurship Leadership Academy fellowship at Purdue’s Discovery Park, and a Social Sciences and Humanities Research Council grant to RaVoN, which was awarded to Michael Eberle-Sinatra at l’Université de Montréal.
 I’d like especially to thank Dean Irwin Weiser and Nancy Peterson, the Head of English, for their vision in supporting this sort of online scholarship, and to Michael for his support of the idea behind BRANCH from the very first.